-Brand new but already receiving rave reviews, Sidedoor is a new podcast produced by the Smithsonian.
+Receiving rave reviews, Sidedoor is a podcast produced by the Smithsonian.
 The name refers to a more private entrance, one where usually only staff can enter the museum, thus offering special access to listeners to see what happens behind and beyond the exhibition space.

 "Sidedoor is a podcast only the Smithsonian can bring you.
 It tells stories about science, art, history, humanity and where they unexpectedly overlap.
 From dinosaurs to dining rooms, this podcast connects big ideas to the people who have them."

-The podcast has been produced in-house at the Smithsonian and includes participation from over 100 employees at all levels of the museum from curators, animal keepers and security guards.
+The podcast has been produced in-house at the Smithsonian and includes participation from over 100 employees at all levels of the museum from curators to animal keepers to security guards.
 Given the tremendous size and breadth of the Smithsonian's collections and resources, this podcast will certainly never lack for fascinating story ideas.

-This Met focused season of The Memory Palace, already a popular museum podcast, is part of the Museum's MetLiveArts Artist-in-Residence program and will span the 2016/2017 season.
+This Met focused season of The Memory Palace, already a popular museum podcast is part of the Museum's MetLiveArts Artist-in-Residence program and spanned the 2016/2017 season.

 The Met explains: